knuthaug/blog.knuthaugen.no/web/_posts/2025-11-14-devtools-throttling-individual-requests.md

 Another use case is how will the page look when the font loading is slow and will that impact the CLS with a font switch after loading is complete.
 And how about slowing down just the LCP image on the top of the page, how will that impact things?

-In general, being able to reproduce/force slow loading of particular requests or a set of request is key as opposed to slowing down everything, which is a blunt tool for a sharp job.
+In general, being able to reproduce/force slow loading of particular requests or a set of request is key as opposed to slowing down everything, which is a blunt tool for a detailed job.
 Using an axe for surgery if you will.
-You will cut stuff of, but you know, maybe a bit more than you planned for.
+You will cut stuff off, but you know, maybe a bit more than you planned for.
+And instead of thinking how slow assets will impact the site, you can easily test it, specifically and accurately.